VisaPhotoCheckPreview first

 Are Passport and Visa Photos the Same?

 The short answer: sometimes, but not always.
-While passport and visa photos share similarities (neutral expression, plain background, no glasses), the technical specifications often differ.
+While passport photos and visa photos share similarities (neutral expression, plain background, no glasses), the technical specifications often differ.
 Using the wrong photo size or format can delay your visa application or passport renewal.

 This guide breaks down the key differences so you know exactly what you need.